 As with the VA, a financial power of attorney is not recognized by the United States Treasury Department, and therefore, does not allow an attorney-in-fact to manage an incompetent principal’s Social Security benefits.
 Instead, there is a Social Security Representative Program.
 Persons can learn more here.

 Medicaid Eligibility & Importance of Powers of Attorney

 To assist a loved one in becoming eligible for Medicaid, maintaining their eligibility and making Medicaid-related benefit decisions, having a power of attorney is extremely important.

 1. Without a POA, an adult child or another individual applying for Medicaid on behalf of their loved one may not be able to access the supporting documentation required by Medicaid during the application process.
-Medicaid applications require many financial and other supporting documents such as proof of income and assets, bank account and pension statements, and copies of life insurance policies.
+Medicaid applications require many financial and other supporting documents, such as proof of income and assets, bank account and pension statements, and copies of life insurance policies.

 3. POAs can give family members the authority to hire a Medicaid planner, to gain financial eligibility when a Medicaid applicant has income and / or assets over the limit(s) in the state.
 Furthermore, the POA can allow family members to pay for Medicaid planning services using their loved one’s income or assets to further help them gain Medicaid eligibility.

 4. POAs are also important when it comes to writing checks on behalf of a Medicaid recipient to cover required Medicaid co-payments or share of costs.
 For instance, for a single nursing home Medicaid recipient, all of his / her monthly income must be paid towards Medicaid care with the exception of a small personal needs allowance.
 Remember, when it comes to managing finances, a durable power of attorney for finances is required.